alice-i-cecile/feathers_inspector/MILESTONES.md

 - [x] add spawn location to `EntityInspection`
 - [x] gather and store `SpawnDetails` with more information

+## Basic settings

+- [x] add settings struct for each inspection method, allowing users to pass it in
+- [x] allow users to toggle short vs long type names

 ## Inspect all entities

 - [] add an API to let users inspect multiple entities at once
 - [] group entities by archetype similarity
 - [] add on-screen instructions to log_style_inspection example
-- [] add settings struct for each inspection method, allowing users to pass it in

 ## Inspector customization